hostuserhost/MojoFit/README.md

 ##  Overview

-<code>MojoFit is a mobile game that allows you to practice your pose detection skills using your mobile phone's camera</code>
+<code>MojoFit is a mobile game that allows you to practice your pose detection skills using your mobile phone's came.
+The game is designed to be fun and engaging, with a variety of challenging levels that will test your skills and keep you motivated.
+Whether you're a beginner or an experienced pose detector, MojoFit has something for everyone.
+So why not give it a try and see how far you can go with your pose detection abilities?</code>

 ---

 ##  Features

-<code>► INSERT-TEXT-HERE</code>
+<code>Code is written in Dart and Flutter.
+The game is built using the Flutter framework and the ML Kit Plugin for Flutter.
+The game uses the Google Cloud Vision API to detect poses in the user's camera feed.
+The game also uses the Google Cloud Firestore database to store user data and progress.
+The game has a user-friendly interface with a simple and intuitive design.
+The game also includes a tutorial section to help users get started with pose detection.
+Finally, the game includes a leaderboard section to showcase the top players and their scores.
+Overall, MojoFit is a fun and engaging mobile game that will help users improve their pose detection skills.</code>

 ---